10up/autoshare-for-twitter/readme.txt

 == Description ==

 Automatically tweets the post title or custom message and a link to the post.
+Additional technical details can be found in [our GitHub repository](https://github.com/10up/autoshare-for-twitter#overview).

 **Disclaimer:** *TWITTER, TWEET, RETWEET and the Twitter logo are trademarks of Twitter, Inc. or its affiliates.*